 "It's so important for parents to show all of their children -- both the child with ADHD and the kids without -- that they are equally loved,” says Terry Dickson, MD, director of the Behavioral Medicine Clinic of NW Michigan and an ADHD coach.
 While it can take work, balance is possible.

-1. Manage expectations.
-Parents expect immediate obedience from their kids who don't have ADHD, Dickson says.
+Parents may expect immediate obedience from their kids who don't have ADHD, Dickson says.
 It's common for them to think that their child should know better because they don't have the condition.
-But remember, they're still kids, and helping them understand boundaries and rules is just as important for them as it is for the child with ADHD.
+But remember, they're still kids.
+Help them understand boundaries and rules.
+It is just as important for them as it is for the child with ADHD.

-2. Be fair.
+Be clear about the house rules, and enforce them equally with all the kids.
 Just like you shouldn't be extra hard on your kids who don't have ADHD, you shouldn't be too lenient with the one that does, Dickson says.
-Be clear about the house rules and enforce them equally with all the kids.